Why am I always tired?

 6. Thyroid issues

 What you can do: If you suspect you have thyroid issues, see your GP.
-They’ll examine you and organise blood tests (and, in some cases, additional scans) to find out if your thyroid is functioning normally.
+They’ll conduct checks and organise thyroid function blood tests (and, in some cases, additional scans) to check if your thyroid is functioning normally.

-“Fortunately, most thyroid conditions are usually treatable,” says Dr Verma.
+“Fortunately, most thyroid conditions are usually treatable with medication,” says Dr Verma.